 - Lead/narrator for Winnekenni Castles Haunted House (later becoming team leader and co-director)

 Michael has been involved with music since the age of five years old.
 After feeling unsatisfied playing piano and trumpet, Michael gave up on music until the age of eleven when after seeing the Beatles on Ed Sullivan, he picked up his first guitar – the rest is history.
 Michael is well known for playing in such bands as Cul De Sac, Timworld, and Urban Ambience.
-Michael has also arranged to bring obscure but brilliant bands from Europe, and Brazil to perform in the Boston area.
+Michael has also arranged to bring obscure but brilliant bands from Europe and Brazil to perform in the Boston area.

-Josephine Boone: Stage Manager
+Stage Manager and Choreographer

 Specializing in Egyptian Orientale belly dance, Josephine has over 25 years of performing experience.
 She has performed in an incredibly wide variety of venues in her home city of Atlanta, GA, and then Dallas TX, including birthday bellygrams at office parties, numerous Renaissance festivals, top Middle Eastern restaurants, large corporate events, and even science fiction/fantasy conventions.
-With her move to Boston, MA, she has joined the local steampunk community and enjoyed experimenting with new elements for a unique performance.
+With her move to Boston, MA, she has joined the local steampunk and vintage communities and enjoyed experimenting with new elements for a unique performance.